gymnasium/gymcms/docs/README.md

----
-layout: docs
-permalink: /docs/authoring/
----

 # Take 5 Authoring

 To create a new Take 5 tutorial, several files and assets need to be created and placed in specific directories in the gymcms repository.
+Every Take 5 tutorial is comprised of a **tutorial data file**, two **stub files**, and three **image files**.

-## Authoring Steps
+## Authoring Steps {docsify-ignore}

 1. Create the tutorial data file in `_data/take5/`
 2. Create the stub files in `take5/` and `take5/meta/`
 3. Add image assets to `img/take5/posters/` and `img/take5/og/`
+4. Publish the Take 5 tutorial

 ---